joepk90/auth-spring-example/README.md

 # Spring Auth API

-Example Spingboot API demonstrating an Authenticatin and Authorisation layer.
+Example Spingboot API demonstrating an Authentication and Authorisation layer.

 This service will allow users to authenticate (login) using JWT, as well as check a users authorisation connecting to an exernal Cerbos service.